-One of the earliest studies for immigrants in Canada looked at the outcomes for displaced persons from Czechoslovakia, Hungary, Chile, Uganda, and Indochina.
-It concluded that, while economic adaptation was generally positive for most refugee groups, they often did not obtain jobs in their intended professions [10].
-The Longitudinal Immigration Database (IMDB) has recently been used to assess outcomes for post-1981 refugees.
+Evidence from Canada using the Longitudinal Immigration Database (IMDB) has recently been used to assess outcomes for post-1981 refugees.
 They appear to do equally as well as family reunion immigrants in terms of earnings.
-Comparing the labor force participation and earnings of different categories of immigrants in Canada two years after their arrival, refugees are shown to have lower labor market participation rates than family reunion immigrants, but their earnings are about the same.
+Comparing the labor force participation and earnings of different categories of immigrants in Canada two years after their arrival, refugees are shown to have lower labor market participation rates than family reunion immigrants, but their earnings are about the same [8].

-By tracking economic migrant and refugee cohorts across two censuses in the US-1980 and 1990-it is shown that refugees lag behind economic migrants during the first years after arrival, but that they eventually perform better than economic migrants [11].
-More recent assessments of economic outcomes in the US [6] show that refugees earn less than other immigrant intake categories, but that this difference can be at least partially explained by differences in language ability, schooling, level of family support, mental health, and residential area.
+Recent assessments of economic outcomes in the US show that refugees earn less than other immigrants, but that this difference can be at least partially explained by differences in language ability, schooling, level of family support, mental health, and residential area [11].
 However, a gap remains, even after controlling for these factors.